PD Info Public Domain Information Project

 Traditional

 1891 - m.
 Ethelbert Nevin, w.
-Eugene Field V - The little toy dog is cover'd with dust, but sturdy and staunch he stands PD Reprint
+Eugene Field V - The little toy dog is cover'd with dust, but sturdy and staunch he stands

 Little Brown Church